jalapeno/SRv6_dCloud_Lab/lab_3/lab_3-guide.md

  2. Add VRF static routes
-     In addition to configuring *GigabitEthernet0/0/0/3* to be a member of VRF carrots, **xrd07** will need a pair of static routes for reachability to **Rome's** "40" and "50" network prefixes:
+     In addition to configuring *GigabitEthernet0/0/0/3* to be a member of VRF carrots, **xrd07** will need a pair of static routes for reachability to **Rome's** "40" and "50" network prefixes.
+Later we'll create SRv6-TE steering policies for traffic to the "40" and "50" prefixes:

     **xrd07**
     ```